Nabil2017/EAsyViGAAP/README.md

 ### conda 24.7.1 was used to install the pipeline dependencies.

 ## Requirements:
-The pipeline was optimized with the following bioinformatics tools and versions; however, it should work with later released versions.
+The pipeline was optimized using the following bioinformatics tools and their respective versions.
+However, it should be compatible with later versions of these tools.
 ~~~
 FastQC==0.12.1
 samtools==1.20